 The fifth edition of the World Baseball Classic gets underway on 8th March 2023 as Cuba play the Netherlands at the Taichung Stadium in Taiwan.

-Here’s a closer look at the countries taking part in Pool D ahead of the highly-anticipated competition.
+This is a closer look at the countries taking part in Pool B, which includes a much-fancied Japan team.

 World Baseball Classic Pool A preview: Cuba headline tight top group